-Eligible employers enrolled in health plans from Blue Shield of California (DMHC regulated plans), with 100 or fewer employees, will receive rebates by September 30, 2019.
-Sole proprietorships with only the business owner and/or the owner’s spouse covered on the policy are categorized as having an individual policy for MLR purposes and are excluded from the 2018 rebates if identified as ineligible.
-Blue Shield of California missed the 80% target by 0.3% of premiums for its Small Business Plans in 2018.
+Eligible employers enrolled in health plans from Blue Shield of California (Blue Shield), with 100 or fewer employees, will receive rebates by September 30, 2020.
+Blue Shield missed the 80 percent target by 1.0% of premiums for its Small Business Plans in 2019.

-The following subscribers and employer groups will not receive 2018 plan year rebates, since Blue Shield met or exceeded the MLR targets for those health plans.
+The following subscribers and employer groups will not receive 2019 rebates, since Blue Shield met or exceeded the MLR targets for those health plans.

 If you have any questions, please call Producer Services at (800) 559-5905 or contact your Blue Shield representative.